 - Sovereign: Asserts India’s independent authority.

-MCQ Questions for Class 9 Social Science with Answers are perfect for comprehensive prep using the latest pattern.
+MCQ Questions for Class 9 Social Science with Answers are perfect for thorough preparation of the exams.

 MCQ Questions and Answers for Class 9 Civics Chapter 2 Constitutional Design